 The project would be funded through HRA borrowing.
-The programme would deliver approximately 82 units of affordable homes in borough.
+The programme would deliver approximately 82 units of affordable homes, with a focus on acquiring properties in borough.

 A breakdown of the anticipated mix of units is provided in the table below.